ACCESS-NRI/access-om3-configs/README.md

-# Test Payu configuration for 1 deg MOM6-CICE6-WW3-datm-drof configuration using CMEPS with the CESM driver
+# Experimental Payu configuration for 1 deg MOM6-CICE6-WW3-datm-drof configuration using CMEPS with the CESM driver

 datm = JRA v1.3 IAF